Knowledge Base Sections ▾

 For a team of 5 developers, the calculation is even more illustrative: $400–500 per month on Cursor turns into ~$0.12 on JoinGonka.
 The saved ~$5000 per year is already a separate budget item for infrastructure or an additional developer.

-At the same time, the quality of responses is maintained: Qwen3-235B successfully solves the same problems as Claude Sonnet 4.5 in Cursor — refactoring, function generation, explanation, debugging.
-More details on connecting OpenAI-compatible clients to Gonka — in the quickstart guide.
-If you prefer a terminal workflow instead of an IDE — see the articles on Claude Code and Aider: both work perfectly through JoinGonka.
+At the same time, the quality of responses is maintained: Qwen3-235B successfully solves the same tasks as Claude Sonnet 4.6 in Cursor — refactoring, function generation, explanation, debugging.
+More details on connecting OpenAI-compatible clients to Gonka are in the quickstart guide.
+If you prefer a terminal workflow instead of an IDE — check out the articles on Claude Code and Aider: both work perfectly via JoinGonka.

 When a Cursor Pro subscription still makes sense.
 If exclusive editor integrations are critically important to you — for example, Cursor Tab autocompletion with its own model, codebase indexing, or some experimental Composer features that only work on Cursor's built-in providers — Pro may be justified.
-But even in this case, you can keep the Pro subscription for the built-in model and simultaneously use JoinGonka for the main volume of work through Custom Model settings.
-Cursor allows you to switch between models in real time via a dropdown list in chat — for daily work, you choose Qwen3-235B via JoinGonka, for specific tasks requiring Cursor Tab, you switch to the built-in provider.
+But even then, you can keep a Pro subscription for the built-in model and simultaneously use JoinGonka for the main volume of work through Custom Model settings.
+Cursor allows you to switch between models in real time via a dropdown list in the chat — for everyday work, you choose Qwen3-235B via JoinGonka, for specific tasks requiring Cursor Tab, you switch to the built-in provider.

 Want to learn more?